WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_24.md

 on that day a fugitive will come to you to report to you the news.

 ###### 27
 On that day your mouth will be opened to the fugitive, and you shall speak and be no longer mute.
-So you will be a sign to them, and they will know that I am the LORD." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So you will be a sign to them, and they will know that I am the LORD."

 ***